UChicago-Forum-for-Digital-Culture/deepscribe/README.md

 ## Download

-You can download the publicly availble subset of the Persepolis Fortification Archive from [here](https://ochre.lib.uchicago.edu/deepscribe/deepscribe_2023_02_04_public.tar.gz).
-It should contain the following files:
+You can download the [publicly availble subset](https://pi.lib.uchicago.edu/1001/org/ochre/a3f05985-9cf4-4a39-a4ab-cf51a7ea2d3d) of the Persepolis Fortification Archive.
+It contains the following:
 - ImagesWithHotspots.json
     - This is a JSON file containing annotations for each image present in the images/ folder.
-- images
+- images directory
     - Folder containing tablet images.
 - categories.txt.
     - File mapping sign names to the `category_id` values used for labels.